Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cambodian Prime Minister Hun Manet (front row, right) attends the 43rd ASEAN Summit in Indonesia on September 5.
 (Source: Khmer Times)

-Cambodia called on all parties concerned to resolve the dispute “on the basis of understanding” and peaceful means, he said.
-“The position of Cambodia in particular and ASEAN in general is not to take sides in the conflict between the superpowers, but to maintain ASEAN’s centrality,” he said.
-Recognizing ASEAN’s previous commitment to peaceful resolution through negotiations and dialogue, he also affirmed that Cambodia and the rest of the bloc hope that the conflict between the superpowers will not spread to other countries in the region and the East Sea.
+He said Cambodia called on all parties involved to resolve the dispute on the basis of “understanding” and peaceful means.
+“The position of Cambodia in particular and ASEAN in general is not to take sides in the conflict between the superpowers, but to maintain ASEAN’s central role,” he said.
+Recognizing ASEAN’s previous commitment to peaceful resolution through negotiations and dialogue, he also affirmed that Cambodia and the remaining countries in the bloc hope that the conflict between the superpowers will not spread to countries in the region as well as the East Sea.

 On this occasion, he expressed hope to see relevant parties resolve disputes based on international law, mainly the 1982 United Nations Convention on the Law of the Sea (UNCLOS).